fru-io/docs-live/docs/sites.md

 ### GitLab

-The previous command is tightly coupled with the GitHub API and [GitHub Apps](https://developer.github.com/apps/), that it doesn't support any other git hostings.
-But as we are gradually introducing integrations with more third-party tools and platforms, for GitLab we have added more universal set of flags that are agnostic of the git hosting and newly support not only branches but also tags and any other valid git revisions:
+The previous command is tightly coupled with the GitHub API and [GitHub Apps](https://developer.github.com/apps/), and therefore it does not support any other Git hosts.
+As we are gradually introducing integrations with more third-party tools and platforms, for GitLab we have added more universal set of flags that are agnostic of the Git hosting [provider](https://docs.ddev.com/providers/) and newly support not only branches but also tags and any other valid Git revisions:
 ```
-$ ddev-live create site drupal <org>/<site> --git-repo <git_repository_url> --git-rev <git_revision> [flags]
+$ ddev-live create site drupal <org>/<site> --git-repo <git-repository-url> --git-rev <git-revision> [flags]
 ```